-The Vedic Age is the "heroic age" of Indian civilization.
-It is also the formative period in which most of the basic features of traditional Indian civilization were laid down.
-These include the emergence of Hinduism as the foundational religion of India, and the social/religious phenomenon known as caste.
+The Vedic Age is the “heroic age” of ancient Indian civilization.
+It is also the formative period when the basic foundations of Indian civilization were laid down.
+These include the emergence of early Hinduism as the foundational religion of India, and the social/religious phenomenon known as caste.

 These were composed at around the time of the Aryan entry into India and in the centuries following.
-They were written down many centuries later, long after the "Vedic Age", but much of what we know about this ancient period in Indian history is as a result of the faithful word-of-mouth transmission of the Vedas from one generation to another.
+They were written down many centuries later, long after the “Vedic Age”, but much of what we know about this period of ancient Indian history is as a result of the faithful word-of-mouth transmission of the Vedas from one generation to another.

 The Aryan belief-system that the Vedas reflect was distantly-related to those held by other Indo-European peoples of the ancient world, such as the Greeks and the Germans.
 However, some time in the centuries before they had entered India, the practice of fire ceremonies of the god Agni had become a focal part of their worship, a trait which they shared with their near-relatives, the Iranians (the word “Iranian” comes from the same root as the word “Aryan”).
 Another leading god was Indra, the High God.
 Also, the concept of the “Cycle of Life” – reincarnation of the soul from one earthly life to another – also arose in this period.

 A clay goblet used in Vedic times

 The Aryans came into north-west India as pastoral, semi-nomadic tribes led by warrior chieftains.
 Once in India, they settled down as rulers over the native Dravidian populations they found there, and formed tribal kingdoms.

 The different kingdoms were often at war with one another, and echoes of these violent times can still be heard in one of the greatest epics of ancient India, the “Mahabharata”, which has come down to us from this period of history.